 Shekinah Garden Corporation is a domestic public charity that is looking to make a difference in the communities we work in.
 Our goal is to set up a pilot project for proving permaculture techniques in the Pacific Northwest.
 It is our intent to take the lessons learned from this pilot project and use them in various locations, starting with our nearest neighbor to the east, Idaho and continuing first around the country and then around the world.

 Our initial pilot project is outside the small rural community of Vernonia, Oregon.
-We have purchased 5 acres of land at the top of a nearby ridge to begin with.
-The land comprises of 4.2 acres that is a former hay field, and .8 acres of mature Douglas Fir.
-Since the strip of land with the trees on it is in the east, and is the lowest part of the property, we are only removing a few trees in the land strip that we now call “The Park”.
-This is being done to let in more light to floor of the park which then allows us to plant a variety of deciduous flowering trees.
+We have purchased 5 acres of land at the top of a nearby ridge, to begin with.
+The land comprises 4.2 acres that is a former hay field and .8 acres of mature Douglas Fir.
+Since the strip of land with the trees on it is in the east and is the lowest part of the property, we are only removing a few trees in the land strip that we now call “The Park”.
+This is being done to let in more light to the floor of the park which then allows us to plant a variety of deciduous flowering trees.

-OF the 4.2 acres that was once hay field we have already prepped 3 acres for their ultimate purpose.
+OF the 4.2 acres that were once hay field we have already prepped 3 acres for their ultimate purpose.

 1 acre will be devoted to pasture, for the goats we intend to raise.
 This pasture will be a blend of grasses and grains that are best suited for goats.